mtumilowicz/go-chi-gorilla-wire-workshop/README.txt

                     fmt.Printf("Unknown animal\n")
                 }
             ```

-## patterns
 * ok idiom
     * check if operation was successful without causing a panic or error
         ```
         if value, ok := m["foo"]; ok {
         ```
-* accept interfaces, return structs
-    * exception: returning error interface
-    * concrete type is returned => new methods and fields can be added without breaking existing code
-        * new fields and methods can be ignored if call-sites using interfaces
-        * example: database/sql/driver in std lib
-            * defines a set of interfaces that define what a database driver must provide
-                * responsibility of the database driver author to provide concrete implementations
-                * almost all methods on all interfaces return interfaces
-            * problem: starting in Go 1.8, database drivers are expected to support additional features
-                * existing interfaces can’t be updated with new method
-                * existing methods on these interfaces can’t be updated to return different types
-                * solution: define new interfaces and tell database driver authors that they should implement both
-    * invoking a function with parameters of interface types => heap allocation occurs for each interface parameter

 ## pointers
 * variable that holds the location in memory where a value is stored